ging/fi-xifi-monitoring-dashboard/README.md

 git clone https://github.com/ging/fi-xifi-monitoring-dashboard.git
 </pre>

 2 - Go to 'tools' directory and run compile.sh.
-A new monit_widget.js file will be created.
+A new monitWidget.js file will be created in dist folder.

 <pre>
 cd fi-xifi-monitoring-dashboard/tools
 ./compile.sh
 </pre>

-3 - Include monit_widget.js in your website (saved in dist/monit_widget.js).
+3 - Include monitWidget.js in your website (saved in dist/monitWidget.js).

 4 - Define the different parameters:

-- var vm_id ='adsds4-s85s-asf55-8723411-2232334'
-- var token = 'aulfbgd732fdfdgdgfdsd12334516863321'
-- var region = 'Spain'
-- var period = 10
-- var check_param = 'mem'
-- var divId = 'speedometer'
+If you are going to initialize real time monitoring widget, this are the params to be set:

+<b>vm_id:</b> virtual machine identifier.
+<b>token:</b> user OAuth2 token.
+<b>region:</b> region in which the virtual machine was deployed.
+<b>param:</b> keyword that identifies the machine params to be monitored.
+Values = ['cpu', 'mem', 'disk']
+<b>divID:</b> div id in which you want to include the widget.
+<b>period:</b> optional parameter.
+Data refresh period defined in seconds.
+Default value: undefined.

+From the other side, if you are going to initialize the historic monitoring data widget, this are the params to be set:

+<b>vm_id:</b> virtual machine identifier.
+<b>token:</b> user OAuth2 token.
+<b>region:</b> region in which the virtual machine was deployed.
+<b>param:</b> keyword that identifies the machine params to be monitored.
+Values = ['cpu', 'mem', 'disk']
+<b>divID:</b> div id in which you want to include the widget.
+<b>scale:</b> optional parameter.
+Keyword that identifies the scale of the graph.
+Values = ['day', 'week', 'month'].
+Default value = 'month'.

-5 - Call the main function:
+5 - Finally, call the main function:

+<pre>MonitWidget.RealTime.init(vm_id, token, region, param, divId, period)</pre>
+or
-<pre>init_vm(vm_id, token, region, period, check_param, divId)</pre>
+<pre>MonitWidget.Historic.init(vm_id, token, region, param, divId, scale)</pre>

 6 - That's all!